Jen Ryland Reviews

 In 2024, The New York Times they divided their lists into “crime novels” and “thrillers” but it’s nearly mid-December, so maybe this interactive “Best Thriller” list (with a paywall) is it.

-BUT most of the books on this list are NOT thrillers.
+BUT most of the books on this list are NOT really thrillers.

-On the positive side: it’s a taste-specific list with many books I haven’t heard of and a number of books I contemplated reading but did not.
-Plus a good amount of author (and publisher) diversity!
+On the positive side: it’s an interesting list with many books I haven’t heard of and a number of books I contemplated reading but did not.
+Plus a good amount of author and publisher diversity!

 Let’s get into it!